Steve Busted His Shoulder… Bad

 How Did Elements Help Steve’s Shoulder Heal?

-Elements is an 8-week program that builds progressive strength, flexibility, and motor control throughout the program.
+Elements is an online program that builds progressive strength, flexibility, and motor control throughout the program.
 It’s based around locomotive movements, specifically chosen to build the attributes needed for physical autonomy.

 For Steve, the movements themselves were helpful in strengthening his shoulders and the surrounding areas, with gentle movements, rather than the “hardcore” training he’d done in the past.